magnusku/autocomplete/README.md

 Fetches list from given url attribute and lets you filter the result by typing in the input.

+- Filter by typing
+- Open by clicking on down arrow button.
+- Navigate with arrow keys.
+- Select with enter key.
+- Close dropdown with escape key.
+- Clear input with escape key.

 # Test/Develop
 - clone the repository
 - run npm i (installs dev dependenices)